-Kate Clayton is Research Officer at La Trobe Asia.
+Kate Clayton is a Senior Coordinator (Research & Programs) at La Trobe Asia.
 Her research areas include Australia, China, the Pacific Islands and the United States.
-Kate's focus is on security, geopolitics and climate change.
+Kate’s focus is on security, geopolitics and climate change.

 Building a Quad that lasts to the next generation

 Joe Biden won’t decide the future of the Quad.
 But he and the other engaged leaders can help foster it.

 “See it through my lens”: the optics of fashion diplomacy

 Sunglasses are a staple in the US President’s diplomatic style but not every leader can share the benefit.